SrinathAkkem/Broken-Access-Control-Matrix/README.md

 # Cybersecurity Project

-This application contains several cyber security flaws from the 2017 OWASP top 10 list.
+This application is ment to demonstrate several cyber security flaws from the 2017 OWASP top 10 list.
 Entering any private information is not adviced!

 ## Users in the database